Edge-Center/terraform-provider-edgecenter/docs/resources/cdn_rule.md

 - `follow_origin_redirect` (Block List, Max: 1) If the source returns a redirect, let CDN pull the requested content from the source that was returned in the redirect. (see [below for nested schema](#nestedblock--options--follow_origin_redirect))
 - `force_return` (Block List, Max: 1) Apply custom HTTP status codes to CDN content.
 Some HTTP status codes are reserved by our system and cannot be used with this option: 408, 444, 477, 494, 495, 496, 497, 499. (see [below for nested schema](#nestedblock--options--force_return))
 - `forward_host_header` (Block List, Max: 1) Allow forwarding the Host header used in the request made to the CDN when the CDN requests content from the source. "host_header" and "forward_host_header" cannot be enabled simultaneously. (see [below for nested schema](#nestedblock--options--forward_host_header))
+- `geo_acl` (Block List, Max: 1) Shows the state of the Geolocation access policy option.
+The option controls access to content from the specified countries and their regions. (see [below for nested schema](#nestedblock--options--geo_acl))
 - `gzip_compression` (Block List, Max: 1) Allow compressing content with gzip on CDN.
 CDN servers will request only uncompressed content from the source.
 The option is not supported when "fetch_compressed" or "slice" are enabled. (see [below for nested schema](#nestedblock--options--gzip_compression))
 - `host_header` (Block List, Max: 1) Manage the custom Host header in the Host header option.
 When the CDN requests content from the source, it will use the specified Host header. "host_header" and "forward_host_header" cannot be enabled simultaneously. (see [below for nested schema](#nestedblock--options--host_header))
 - `ignore_cookie` (Block List, Max: 1) Specify how to cache files with different values of the Set-Cookie header: as one object (when the option is enabled) or as different objects (when the option is disabled). (see [below for nested schema](#nestedblock--options--ignore_cookie))